All How-To Guides

 Turn the outdoor shutoff valve off from inside the house if you have one - typically found in the basement near where the pipe exits the foundation.
 Then open the outdoor faucet to drain residual water before putting the cap on.

-NYC tip: Pre-war houses in Brooklyn - built before 1930 - often have minimal wall insulation and pipes running through exterior walls that were never meant to see modern heating costs.
-If you have a spot that freezes every single year, insulation is only the first fix.
-After you insulate, consider calling a plumber to reroute that pipe through an interior wall.
+NYC tip: Pre-war houses in Brooklyn — built before 1930 — often have minimal wall insulation and pipes running through exterior walls that were never meant to see modern heating costs.
+If you have a spot that freezes every single year, consider calling a plumber to reroute that pipe through an interior wall.
 A recurring freeze spot is telling you something.
 Listen to it.

 Step 4: Check Your Boiler and Radiators

-Uninsulated distribution pipes bleed heat into the basement instead of delivering it to your radiators.
 Cold upper floors mean pipes in exterior walls are more vulnerable.
+Before heating season starts, check your system.

 Don't block radiators with furniture, curtains, or decorative covers.
 I've seen homeowners build wood boxes around cast iron radiators and wonder why half their house is freezing.
 The heat has to go somewhere.